 3. How to determine the value of a pearl?

 A pearl is not considered a precious stone or a fine stone.
-The aspects that will be examined to determine its value are mainly its luster, size, colour and shape.
+The aspects that will be examined to determine its value are mainly its luster, size, colour, surface and shape.
 The brighter, larger, whiter and more regular - i.e. perfectly round - the pearl, the higher the price.
 However, the colour of freshwater pearls has less of an impact on their price than for saltwater pearls.
 Pearls with an irregular shape are called baroque pearls and can totally be used to create real jewelry treasures, as you can discover in our Calypso earrings or Atlantis facetted pearl pendant.

 How do pearls find their mysterious pearly tint?
 Their colour usually varies between white, silver or cream.
 It is still difficult to predict the exact colour of the pearl as it can depend on various precursor factors:

 - the quality of the mother-of-pearl and particularly its thickness